Plasma Free Metanephrines

 How is the sample collected for testing?

 Blood for plasma free metanephrines testing is collected by inserting a needle into a vein in the arm.
-Although the patient may be seated for the collection, it is recommended that the patient be lying down.
-The healthcare provider or the collection site will instruct the patient as to their specific requirements.
+Although you may be seated for the collection, it is recommended that you be lying down.
+Your healthcare practitioner or the collection site will instruct you as to their specific requirements.

 Is any test preparation needed to ensure the quality of the sample?

 Catecholamine levels and by extension the levels of their metabolites are affected by various drugs, foods, and stresses.
 Preparation for the test is important to ensure that an appropriate sample is collected and for correct interpretation of results.
-Follow any instructions given by the healthcare provider or the collection site or laboratory.
+Follow any instructions given by your healthcare practitioner or the collection site or laboratory.

-- The person will also be instructed on what foods to avoid.
+- You will also be instructed on what foods to avoid.
 Fasting may also be required prior to the sample being drawn.

-- Emotional and physical stresses and vigorous exercise should be minimized prior to and during sample collection as they can increase catecholamine release and therefore affect metanephrine levels.
+- Avoid emotional and physical stresses and vigorous exercise prior to and during sample collection as they can increase catecholamine release and therefore affect metanephrine levels.